Last updated July 17, 2019 at 4:06 pm

 Forget designer handbags, this story of a very expensive, one-of-a-kind bag used on the moon by Neil Armstrong is mired in controversy.

-In July famed auction house Sotheby’s will auction a unique piece of space history.
-The prices are expected to reach well over $4 million, and NASA is none too pleased about the sale.
+NASA was none too pleased about the sale.
 But what this object is, and how it came to be on sale, is an incredible story.

-It is currently owned by lawyer and self-confessed space nerd Nancy Carlson who bought it on an online auction in 2015 for just $995.
-However, NASA insists that she has no right to sell it as she should never have owned it in the first place.
+It was owned by lawyer and self-confessed space nerd Nancy Carlson who bought it on an online auction in 2015 for just $995.
+However, NASA insists that she had no right to sell it as she should never have owned it in the first place.

 Understandably, items from Apollo 11 are generally treated with care by NASA, and samples of lunar dust especially so.
 But this bag’s wild ride began many years ago when it was lent to a Kansas space museum called the Cosmosphere.
 After the director of the museum resigned in 2002, it was found that a number of artefacts were missing from the museum’s collection.
 The bag was eventually found in the director’s garage, and two years later he was found guilty of multiple counts of fraud, theft and money laundering.